-There are tax incentives for installing solar systems.
-Namely, here is solar investment tax credit (ITC), sometimes also referred to as federal tax credit (FTC).
+There are tax incentives for solar panel installation with LA Solar Group.
+For example, there is a solar investment tax credit (ITC), also referred to as federal tax credit (FTC).

 Here is some general information on the solar ITC:

 - The ITC applies to both residential and business solar systems.

 - The credit is applied to taxes owed in the amount of 26% (in the year 2020) of the solar installation’s net cost.

 - Installation costs include the system, labor, fees, batteries, taxes, and certain remediation costs to install the system (e.g., main electrical panel upgrade, roof repairs, or cool roof installation).

 - Any incentives (utility, state, or other) need to be deducted to arrive at the net cost.

 - There is 26% credit for systems on which construction began before the end of 2020; 22% in 2021; 10% in 2022.
 In and after 2023, the residential credit is eliminated and becomes 10% for commercial use.